Translated by Greg

 An Evening of Kagura - A Performance Including English Commentary!

-An Evening of Kagura, held every Saturday and Sunday evening from 18:00 and particularly suitable for visitors to Hiroshima, is a series of Kagura performances with English commentary.
+An Evening of Kagura, held every Saturday (only on May 12 and June 9 on Sunday) evening from 19:00 and particularly suitable for visitors to Hiroshima, is a series of Kagura performances with English commentary.

 If you get to the auditorium about fifteen minutes before the show starts, you can get a close-up look at some of the gorgeous costumes and masks that are displayed on the building premises.

 In the same venue, we also recommend watching a complimentary video that helps to explain some of the traditions and unique features of Hiroshima Kagura.

 Just before the curtain rises, a commentary on the evening's program is given in English.
 During the actual show, a monitor beside the stage will have English subtitles, so it shouldn't be difficult at all to follow the storyline.

 After the show, there will be an opportunity for audience members to meet the stage performers in person, and they'll be able to ask questions about Kagura and also about the show itself.

 A Full Report on the Asahigaoka Troupe's Tsuchigumo